The best backpack for photographers?

 The side opening is ideal for quick, under-the-arm access without completely removing the pack, like a slingshot camera bag.
 The rear opening allows wide, easy access to the bulk of your gear for less time-sensitive shooting scenarios.
 Here the small core units would come in handy: you can switch the medium core unit for two small core units.
 If you place one small core unit with its contents towards the side opening, the main compartment doesn’t have to opened to get your camera out.

 You can keep your pack hanging on your right shoulder, open the side zipper on your right side and grab you camera.
 It’s a nice feature and it works well, but personally I don’t really need it.
 When I photograph in nature, I take my time to set up my gear.
 When I’m walking and I want to be ready, I use my BlackRapid Backpack strap secured to the rings on the Explore 40 shoulder straps.
 On shorter city trips with street photography, I carry my ThinkTank Retrospective shoulder bag.

-EVA compression molded padding
+EVA compression moulded padding

-Shimoda packs use EVA (ethyl vinyl acetate) compression molding techniques to provide superior padding and protection in several areas of the camera bag.
+Shimoda packs use EVA (ethyl vinyl acetate) compression moulding techniques to provide superior padding and protection in several areas of the camera bag.
 The back of the pack, as well as the shoulder straps and waist belt, have the EVA padding.
 Nothing else to mention here: the material looks durable and feels comfortable.